ananyasingh-as/Project1_Species-Names/README.md

 ## Skills learned
 Much of the learning on this first project was to do with scraping, using APIs and figuring out how to clean the data.

-## Things I would have liked to do:
+## Things I would have liked to do
 If I had more time, I would have liked to add information regarding each species threat status as per IUCN categories of endangerment and analyse those.
 I would also have liked to explore the countries of origin of these fictional works.